tcheukueppoo/ima/docs/image.md

 2. **download_from**(self, link, \*\*kargs)

+link can either be a url or a dict of the type of the one yield by `self.get_links(...)`.

+It has the following optional key-value arguments:

+- **filename**: Preferred name of the image to be download.
+-

 3. **download**(self, \*\*kargs)

-Use this to iterate over images and download images.
+Use this to iterate over images and download them.

-It has the following key-value arguments
+It has the following optional key-value arguments:

+- rate: Download rate, set the number of bytes to retrieve per iteration.
+- overwrite: Set to `True` to overwrite files that already exist.
+- path: Path to the downloaded images
+- auto: Set to `True` to auto generate a new name if another file with the same as the file to be downloaded already exist in filesystem.